antvis/G6/packages/site/docs/apis/item/combo/ComboIntro.en.md

   },
 });

+/**
-// After registration, it can be used in instantiation or subsequent API calls const graph = new Graph({
+ * After registration, it can be used in instantiation or subsequent API calls */ const graph = new Graph({
+  /**
-  // ...other configuration items
+   * ...other configuration items
+   */
   combo: {
+    /**
-    type: 'custom-combo', // The type is consistent with the key name used during registration
+     * The type is consistent with the key name used during registration */
+    type: 'custom-combo',
+    /**
-    // ... other configuration items of the combo
+     * ... other configuration items of the combo
+     */
   },
 });
 ```